soonami69/h4g2025/README.md

-# HolyWorm: A Personal Assistant
+# WonderWorm: A Personal Assistant
   Designed for Singapore Book Council as part of Hack4Good 2025

-HolyWorm is a **Personal Assistant website** designed to streamline scheduling and email management for the Singapore Book Council.
+WonderWorm is a **Personal Assistant website** designed to streamline scheduling and email management for the Singapore Book Council.
 It includes functionalities for managing meetings, tasks, and emails, with a focus on enhancing productivity through **AI-driven email summarization**.

 ---